 Sending out an email with this content to these particular prospects is a great example of utilizing your content for targeted marketing.

-Why Success Stories Work In Marketing
+Why Success Stories Work, Especially in Contractor Marketing

 As a provider of home services, you have lots of unique stories to tell about projects you have completed.